John R. Rathom

 Time magazine described him as a firm believer in the old newspaper saying, "Raise hell and sell papers."
 In 2004, The Providence Journal acknowledged that most of Rathom's coverage was a fraud: "In truth, the Providence Journal had acquired numerous inside scoops on German activities, mostly from British intelligence sources who used Rathom to plant anti-German stories in the American media."
+Upon his death in 1923, Time magazine reported that Rathom's two newspapers were "said to be one of the most money-making magazine combinations in the U. S."

 Early years and career in journalism

 The man who called himself John Revelstoke Rathom was probably born John Solomon in Melbourne, Australia, on July 4, 1868.
 The story he told of his early years is at many points unverifiable, at others questionable, and at others demonstrably false.
 An exhaustive review of Rathom's accounts by the staff of the Providence Journal, the paper where he gained national notoriety, documents the problems in the historical record.

 Rathom did not attend Harrow in England as he claimed.
 Nor did he report on the British military campaign in the Sudan in 1886 for the Melbourne Argus.
 His tales of adventures in China, including service in the Chinese Navy, are likely fictions as well.
 His claim to have joined the Schwatka Expedition to Alaska in 1878–80 can not be verified.
 He probably arrived in the U.S. in 1889—he provided various dates—and then worked for short periods at several Canadian and American newspapers on the West Coast.